 Read stories of people who made the crossing

-It’s fun and it gives you a better idea what it’s like.
+It’s fun and it gives you a better idea of what it’s like.
 Don’t underestimate this adventure!
 Please please inform yourself!
 Here you can find some more blogs about my boat hitchhiking adventures.
-A few more great stories and helpful blog posts:
+A few more great stories and helpful blog posts from boat hitchhikers:

-Via via you must know some sea farers.
+Via via you must know some seafarers.
 I had some connections from back in days.
 Everyone is willing to help.
 It’s a great community.
-From their responses I realised that making the trip larger, with some island hopping prior and after, than ‘just a crossing’ is way more fun and will teach me way more about sailing.
+From their responses, I realised that making the trip larger, with some island hopping prior and after, than ‘just a crossing’ is way more fun and will teach me way more about sailing.
 I extend the Atlantic Ocean crossing dream with some island hopping in the Canary Islands and Caribbean archipelagos.
 So think about WHY you want to do this.
 Join the Ocean Nomads network to tap into the tips, knowledge and connections of those who are out there.
 Upcoming adventure gathering:

 Sign up for the big crew websites

 Sign up for the big crew websites.
-Here’s a list.
-I interviewed seven most important ones for the Atlantic so you can figure out which one is worth signing up for.
+Here’s a list of seven crew websites to find a boat.
 Also, check out facebook groups.
-There’s dozens of them where you can connect with sailors.
-I created ‘Atlantic Ocean Crew’ on facebook to help in this department.
-You can find a list of hand-picked sailing crew opportunities here, of which sometimes Atlantic sailing crew opportunities.
+There are dozens of them where you can connect with sailors.
+I created ‘Atlantic Ocean Crew‘ on facebook to help in this department.
+Spring 2020 the Ocean Nomads app will be live to connect more of you with each other too.

 What to put in your crew profile when you have no sailing experience?

+Show your value!
 Sailing experience is desired but a positive attitude and handy hands probably even more.
 So don’t worry about not having sailing experience.
-Put in your enthusiasm, your story and other skills (language, cooking, dive, kite, yoga, mechanic, fishing, medical, writing, photography, video, comedian, massage, electrician, dietist, heck if you’re good at fridge tetris you have a welcome skill) and you’ll come a long way!
-A skipper stumbled upon my travelblog and takes me on board because he liked my blog.
-Now I’m gonna be the reporter for this trip.
-A win win (left this boat!!)
+Put in your enthusiasm, your story and other skills (language, cooking, dive, kite, yoga, mechanic, fishing, medical, writing, photography, video, comedian, massage, electrician, dietist, heck if you’re good at fridge tetris you have a welcome skill) and you’ll come a long way.
+In any case, start learning as much as you can.
+NauticEd is well acknowledged online sailing course platform.
+Click here to get two free courses.

 You can check out my page on recommended travel resources for budget friendly / free accommodation platforms, making friends, and travel with a positive impact.